 I recommend starting with your own continent.
 Of course, if you’ll be visiting another continent this summer, you’ll want to be sure to introduce that continent before your trip.
 If you’re visiting another country within your continent, it’s helpful to have an individual tray with objects and photographs from that country.

 If you haven’t already, please sign up for my weekly newsletter.
 You’ll get some awesome freebies, including the KHT Montessori geography album with lots of ideas for teaching about continents!
+You can read more about KHT Montessori and the geography album here.

 The wooden Montessori continent maps are beautiful, but they aren’t very practical for a homeschool.
 Still, it’s very helpful if you can find or make a puzzle map of the continent you’re studying.